 To compensate or not to compensate, that is the question.
 We’ve all seen the kids that ignore the present and play with the box.
 One caller took this to a whole new level when he persistently demanded compensation for the protective cardboard box in which the product had been packaged.
 The box was lightly damaged during transit but the product inside had made it unscathed.
 The Caller insisted that the outer box was damaged and he would like compensation or replacement for the box.
 It took some tactful convincing by the managers to get the caller to accept that the box had fulfilled its purpose and was no longer needed.

 3. The Self-Destruct Button

 From the user who wouldn’t plug in a cable, we arrive at the opposite end of the spectrum.
 We often hear of callers who dial either to show that they know it all or just to check if the agent knows anything.
-Either ways, the results aren’t pretty.
+Either way, the results aren’t pretty.
 A caller had made several changes to his computer because of which the machine had gone haywire.
-The agent tried to help the caller by providing step by step information for a system reset.
-The caller stated that he was fully aware how to restore his computer and despite several warnings from the agent, refused to follow the instructions.
+The agent tried to help the caller by providing step-by-step information for a system reset.
+The caller stated that he was fully aware of how to restore his computer and despite several warnings from the agent, refused to follow the instructions.
 Boom.
-The caller landed up performing a complete system re install instead, losing all his data.
+The caller landed up performing a complete system re-install instead, losing all his data.

 4. The Lather-Rinse-Repeater

 While practice does make perfect, there is such a thing as too much repetition.
 A call center’s archives had a recording where a caller had made a table reservation for a restaurant in Florida.
 After some time she called in to confirm, after which she called in to confirm, and once done with that, called in to confirm.
 The lady called the Reservation Desk 13 times in one day just to confirm if her reservation is still there.
 She eventually had to be convinced that her table would be waiting for her when she arrived at the restaurant.
 Although these customer service calls are short they lead to a high call volume and need to be minimized.